Get Tangem

 03-05-2023 10-48-04.png

-A cryptocurrency processor launched by B2Broker, providing support for dozens of popular coins, tokens, and 10+ stablecoins.
+B2Broker launched a cryptocurrency processor that supports dozens of popular coins, tokens, and 10+ stablecoins.
 It offers on-chain (transactions processed on the blockchain) and off-chain (transactions processed within the B2BinPay ecosystem) operations.
 Payment processing takes about 20 seconds.

 Issues with cryptocurrency payments